weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     Select **Next**.

-16. On the next **New Connector** page that asks **How should Office 365 connect to your server**?, accept the default settings (if necessary, select them):
+16. On the next **New Connector** page that asks **How should Office 365 connect to your email server**?, accept the default settings (if necessary, select them):

     -   The **Always use Transport Layer Security (TLS) to secure the connection (recommended)** check box should be selected.